juliogarciape/kick-dl/README.md

 ## Disclaimer :warning:

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with `Kick` or any of its subsidiaries or its affiliates.
-The official Kick website can be found at [https://kick.com/](https://kick.com/). `Kick` as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The official Kick website can be found at [kick.com](https://kick.com). `Kick` as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## Contributing :handshake:

 We welcome contributions!
-If you have suggestions, improvements, or bug fixes, please submit a `Pull Request` or open an `Issue`.
+If you have suggestions, improvements, or bug fixes, please submit a [Pull Request](https://github.com/juliogarciape/kick-dl/pulls) or open an [Issue](https://github.com/juliogarciape/kick-dl/issues).

 ## License :scroll:

+Copyright © 2024 Julio Cesar Garcia

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact :email:

-For questions or support, please contact me at [dev.juliogarciape@gmail.com](mailto:dev.juliogarciape@gmail.com).
+Feel free to reach out with any questions or for help.
+You can contact me at [dev.juliogarciape@gmail.com](mailto:dev.juliogarciape@gmail.com)